 MSPI and FPIES are both food related allergies generally known to be triggered by proteins.
-This page is to help understand how these conditions relate to acid reflux in infants.
+This page is to help you understand how these conditions relate to infant GERD.

-Infant Acid Reflux Solutions uses evidence based medicine to provide information to help families with babies suffering from infant acid reflux.
-Here are some key resources for you to review carefully with your medical team.
+Infant Acid Reflux Solutions uses evidence based medicine (science) to provide information and treatments to families with suffering babies.

 MSPI stands for Milk and Soy - Protein Intolerance.
-The evidence based medicine that supports the diagnosis of this condition that effects about 85,000 infants a year, is that it is triggered by proteins found in milk and soy and is one of the most common food-related intolerance among infants.
+About 85,000 infants a year suffer and is triggered by proteins found in milk and soy.
+It's one of the most common food-related intolerance among infants.

 FPIES stands for Food Protein-Induced Enterocolitis syndrome and is a severe systemic response to food protein that typically occurs in 1-4 hours after the ingestion of the trigger food.
 It typically develops in the first few years of life.